 Over-the-air localization SDK for Flutter apps.
 No more unnecessary app updates.

-Localizely lets you update translations for your Flutter applications over the air.
-No need to release a new version to the App Store or Google Play.
-Localizely lets you push updates for text translations in your mobile apps instantly.
+Localizely allows you to update translations for your Flutter applications over the air.
+There's no need to release a new version to the App Store or Google Play.
+With Localizely, you can instantly push updates for text translations in your mobile apps.

-Most common use cases: correcting typos, optimizing texts, or updating translations on the fly.
+Most common use cases include correcting typos, optimizing texts, or updating translations on the fly.

-The most commonly used approach to localize Flutter apps is with the intl package and tools around it.
-Thus, in the following sections, we will explain how to integrate Over-the-Air translation updates into such Flutter projects.
+The most commonly used approach for localizing Flutter apps involves the use of the intl package, along with tools that generate the necessary localization code.
+In the following sections, we will explain how to integrate Over-the-Air (OTA) translation updates into such Flutter projects.

-The sample Flutter app with Over-the-air integration can be found on the GitHub repo.
+The sample Flutter app with Over-the-Air integration is available on the GitHub repository.

-To update translations inside your apps, simply create a new release within the distribution.
+To update translations in your app, create a new release within the distribution.
 This will export the current state of your project and make it available to the connected Flutter apps.
-For each release you can specify:
+For each release, you can specify the following:

-By default, each release will be visible only for your app builds that initialized Localizely SDK with the prerelease flag set to true.
-Using such app builds only inside your team allows you to test translation changes before you publish them to your end-users.
+By default, each release will only be visible to app builds that have initialized the Localizely SDK with the prerelease flag set to true.
+This allows your team to test translation changes internally before you publish them to end-users.

 dependencies: